dustinpfister/blog_posts/_posts/js-async-await.md

 layout: post
 categories: js
 id: 490
-updated: 2019-06-25 14:20:57
+updated: 2019-06-25 14:22:37
-version: 1.7
+version: 1.8
 ---

 A [js async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) function can be used as a way to define a special kind of asynchronous function.
+These kinds of functions still operate in the main event loop, so they still can not be used as a way to achieve true threading with javaScript, at least not by themselves.

 <!-- more -->